constantinpape/3d-unet-benchmarks/README.md

 | GeForce RTX 3090     |           11.0 | 1.7.1             | 1.84 +- 0.08        | 18.8 +- 0.53         |
 | GeForce RTX 2080 Ti  |           11.0 | 1.7.1             | 2.96 +- 0.14        | 12.35 +- 0.32        |
 | A100-PCIE-40GB       |           11.0 | 1.7.1             | 1.63 +- 0.06        | 19.52 +- 0.43        |

+Note: for all benchmarks the same block size for training / inference was used and chosen s.t. it filled the RAM of the 2080Ti.